homan-uppu/writing/2-Essays/Fear equality.md

 Leverage decreases the time per move, and therefore exposes the underlying asymmetry quite quickly.
 Today, the best company founder will outpace everyone else by many orders of magnitude before they die in ways that a similarly great founder 100 years ago could not simply because each move took much longer to make.

-And lastly leverage also increases the possible moves you can make even within complex games, therefore making the same game more complex.
+And lastly, leverage also increases the possible moves you can make even within complex games, therefore making the same game more complex.
 If we study the ideas we have, we'll notice that we tend to not have ideas that we subconsciously think are impossible to turn into reality.
 As leverage increases, our subconscious becomes more willing to dream bigger because it is more confident that those dreams can be turned into reality.

 Filmmakers today have a more possibilities for the films they create.
-They can tell stories about far away planets, alien species, alternate realities, or whatever their imagination lets them because we can use computers, and increasingly artificial intelligence, to turn those ideas to reality.
-Whereas a filmmaker from a century ago was far more likely to just stick to making films set in the modern society because they had far less leverage.
+They can tell stories about far away planets, alien species, alternate realities, or whatever their imagination lets them because they can use computers, and artificial intelligence, to turn those ideas to reality in a reasonable amount of time.
+Whereas a filmmaker from a century ago was far more likely to just stick to making films set in the modern society that took

 Therefore leverage both increases the complexity of the games we play, and exposes the underlying asymmetry much more quickly than ever before.
-As we continue to progress as a species by creating a more free world in which we have more equal opportunity, and by creating more powerful technology to more quickly turn our ideas into reality, we will accelerate exponentially fast towards extreme asymmetry in outcomes. [^4]

 ...